-Personally, my favorite style of journal is the ringed kind that you can easily add to, or move pages around.
+Personally, my favorite style of journals are the ringed or disc bound kinds that you can easily add to, or move pages around.
 Why?
 Because I'm ALWAYS changing and updating my planner!

 Creating your own custom bullet journal or planner is SO easy to do, and the best part is, you can make it EXACTLY how you like, so that your planner fits YOUR life, and all the beautiful chaos that includes.

 3) A hole punch for the paper and journal you're using

 I've picked out a few of my favorites on Amazon below.
 These are all different sizes, but they are all the easy-to-use ring style that you can open to add or remove pages from easily!

 Disclaimer: Please note that some of the links in this post may be affiliate links or ads.
 There is no additional cost to you, but The Scrap Room will earn a small commission should you choose to purchase through those links.
 Click here for my full disclaimer.
 Thank you for your support.